EdDuarte/website/content/posts/about.md

 Thermotechnology](https://www.bosch.pt/en/our-company/bosch-in-portugal/),
-where I developed a [scalable platform for time series analysis and annotation](/distributed-and-scalable-platform-for-collaborative-analysis-of-massive-time-series-data-sets/), designing a ReactJS application and deploying a distributed architecture with polyglot persistence that handles high amounts of traffic and massive multivariate series data sets.
+where I developed a [scalable platform for time series analysis and annotation](/distributed-and-scalable-platform-for-collaborative-analysis-of-massive-time-series-data-sets/), creating a ReactJS application and designing a distributed architecture with polyglot persistence that handles high amounts of traffic and massive multivariate series data sets.